gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 1. Set up your developer environment.
 2. Deploy your first FreeRTOS Application to Azure Sphere.
-3. Create an Azure IoT Central Application (Free trial)
+3. Create an Azure IoT Central Application (Free trial).
-4. Connect Azure IoT Central with your Azure Sphere Tenant.
+4. Connect Azure IoT Central to your Azure Sphere Tenant.
-3. Deploy an Azure IoT Central application to Azure Sphere
+5. Deploy an Azure IoT Central application to Azure Sphere.

 ---